OsomePteLtd/principles/src/frontend.md

 ## UI-kit

 1. Use `MUI` as the reference for `Component API`.
 Use **identical** naming for component's name and props to have a **roadmap** how to scale components.

+1. Ask a designer to add a component to the shared UI kit if it matches with MUI component.

 1. Design components API for common usage rather than for specific one.